• Free shipping on all orders

 10. Dog Snoring Noises

-Certain dogs will only snore in a certain position or if their allergies are acting up.
+Certain dogs will only snore in a particular position or if their allergies are acting up.
 However, if the snoring suddenly gets much louder or more frequent, you may want to talk to your vet.

 11. Dog Reverse Sneezing Sounds

 The official name for reverse sneezing is “paroxysmal respiration,” and it occurs when dogs pull air through their nose and then push it right back out.
-It makes a strange snorting sound, as if your dog is trying to power through a regular sneeze.
+It makes a strange snorting sound as if your dog is trying to power through a regular sneeze.

 12. Dog Laughing

 Believe it or not, dogs actually laugh just like we do.
-It doesn’t sound exactly the same, but it has a similar effect on the animal.
+It doesn’t sound the same, but it has a similar effect on the animal.

 Divider 2